 More than 10 warrants permitted law enforcement officials to search suspected individuals’ businesses along with several vehicles and homes.
 Individuals whose only involvement was to purportedly carry out the counterfeit phone exchanges may not face the same multitude of offenses as the operation’s alleged ringleaders, but they could nonetheless face serious felony fraud charges.

-In order to convict, prosecutors must convince juries to unanimously agree — without any reasonable doubt — that the accused individuals are guilty of the charges brought against them.
+In to convict, prosecutors must convince juries to unanimously agree — without any reasonable doubt — that the accused individuals are guilty of the charges brought against them.
 More information on the topic of felony fraud charges is available on our web page.